chrismwaite/cardboard-dungeon/README.md

 Cardboard Dungeon utilises the [A-Frame](https://aframe.io/) VR framework by Mozilla.

-You can read as series of devlogs about its creation [here](http://www.bytesizeadventures.com/cardboard-dungeon-devlog-4/).
+You can read a series of devlogs about its creation [here](http://www.bytesizeadventures.com/cardboard-dungeon-devlog-4/).

 ---